chunlok112234/self-introduction-for-me/README.md

 # This is my first public project for self introduction

-It is too simple right now.
+It is too simple as my demo page right now.
 I would add some small tools as my demo.

 ## Available Scripts